Blackadder: Series 1: The Black Adder

 The Black Adder, the first series of Blackadder, was written by Richard Curtis and Rowan Atkinson and produced by John Lloyd, who would also produce the subsequent three series.
 It originally aired on BBC1 from 15 June to 20 July 1983, and was a joint production with the Australian Seven Network.

 Set in 1485 at the end of the British Middle Ages, the series is written as an alternative history in which Richard III won the Battle of Bosworth Field only to be mistaken for someone else and assassinated, and is succeeded by Richard IV (Brian Blessed), one of the Princes in the Tower.
-The series follows the exploits of Richard IV's unfavoured second son Prince Edmund, the Duke of Edinburgh (who calls himself "The Black Adder") (played by Atkinson) in his various attempts to increase his standing with his father and his eventual quest to overthrow him.
+The series follows the exploits of Richard IV's unfavoured second son Prince Edmund, the Duke of Edinburgh (played by Atkinson), who calls himself "The Black Adder", in his various attempts to increase his standing with his father and his eventual quest to overthrow him.
 Other regular characters in this series are Edmund's mother Gertrude, Queen of Flanders (Elspet Gray), his brother Harry, Prince of Wales (Robert East), his sidekick Lord Percy Percy, the Duke of Northumberland (Tim McInnerny), and his squire Baldrick (Tony Robinson).
 Guest appearances in this series include Peter Cook as King Richard III, Russell Enoch as the Duke of Winchester, Miriam Margolyes as the Infanta Maria Escalosa of Spain (with Jim Broadbent as her interpreter), Frank Finlay as the Witchsmeller Pursuivant, Valentine Dyall as Lord Angus, Stephen Frost and Mark Arden as guards, and Rik Mayall as Mad Gerald.

 Conceived while Atkinson and Curtis were working on Not the Nine O'Clock News, the series dealt comically with a number of aspects of medieval life in Britain: witchcraft, royal succession, European relations, the Crusades, and the conflict between the Church and the Crown.
-Along with the secret history, many historical events portrayed in the series were anachronistic (for example, Constantinople had already fallen to the Ottoman Empire in 1453, predating the events in the episode by 32 years); this dramatic license would continue in the subsequent three Blackadder series.
+Along with the secret history, many historical events portrayed in the series were anachronistic (for example, Constantinople had already fallen to the Ottoman Empire in 1453, predating the events in the episode by 32 years); this dramatic licence would continue in the three subsequent Blackadder series.
 The filming of the series was highly ambitious, with a large cast and much location shooting.
 The series also featured Shakespearean dialogue, often adapted for comic effect; the end credits featured the words "Additional Dialogue by William Shakespeare".